|Director: Andrzej Wajda |

-Andrzej Wajda’s Ashes and Diamonds (Popiól i diament) was the third film in a loose, originally unintended trilogy about Poland during World War II, and it is a fitting a capstone that solidified Wajda’s place in international cinema.
-Taken together, the three films, which also include 1955’s A Generation and 1957’s Kanal, form an impressive vision of a country being torn apart from every direction by tragedy of a global scale.
+Andrzej Wajda’s Ashes and Diamonds (Popiól i diament) was the third film in a loose, originally unintended trilogy about Poland during World War II, and it is a fitting capstone that solidified Wajda’s place in international cinema.
+Taken together, the three films, which also include A Generation (1955) and Kanal (1957), form an impressive vision of a country being torn apart from every direction by tragedy of a global scale.

-Ashes and Diamonds takes place on August 8, 1945, the day the Germans unconditionally surrendered to the Allies, but the fight for Poland is far from over.
-The Stalin-led Soviet Red Army is poised to take over the country, and the Polish Home Army must immediately turn its attention from the Nazis to the Soviets, who were once their allies in the fight against Germany.
-When the film opens, Maciek and his partner, Andrzej (Adam Pawlikowski), have orders to assassinate Szczuka (Waclaw Zastrzezynski), a local communist party secretary who has just returned from the Soviet Union.
-Unfortunately, they botch the job by killing the wrong men, which Wajda depicts in brutal fashion to underscore how the violence does not end with World War II, but simply changes faces, in this case from a global world war to a more intimate civil war.
+The entirety of Ashes and Diamonds takes place on August 8, 1945, the day the Germans unconditionally surrendered to the Allies, but the fight for Poland is far from over.
+The Stalin-led Soviet Red Army is poised to take over the country, and the Polish Home Army must immediately turn its attention from the Nazis to the Soviets, their former allies.
+When the film opens, Maciek and his partner, Andrzej (Adam Pawlikowski), have orders to assassinate Szczuka (Waclaw Zastrzezynski), a local Communist Party secretary who has just returned from the Soviet Union.
+Unfortunately, they botch the job by killing the wrong man, which Wajda depicts in brutal fashion to underscore how the violence does not end with World War II, but simply changes faces, in this case from a global world war to a more intimate civil war.

 Maciek and Andrzej return to the Hotel Monopol in a nearby town, where they realize their mistake when Szczuka walks through the door.
 This is depicted in a brilliantly staged, Wellesian deep focus shot with Andrzej in the foreground calling his superior to inform him of the “successful” assassination, Maciek in the middle ground lounging against a bar, and Szczuka entering the hotel in the background, completely unaware that the two men in front of him have orders to kill him.
 Thus, Maciek and Andrzej must bide their time until they find a good opportunity to finish the job.

 In this sense, Ashes and Diamonds is about the oldest subject in the dramatic canon: love, pure and simple.
-Wajda is first and foremost a humanist, but there is cold, dark irony to the film, one that rears its bitter head in the final scene, which literally strands the film’s existential questions on the top of a trash pile.
+Wajda is first and foremost a humanist, but there is cold, dark irony in the film, which rears its bitter head in the final scene, where the film’s existential questions are left literall stranded on the top of a trash pile.
 Again working with cinematographer Jerzy Wojcik, who also shot Kanal, Wajda tells the story in bold visual terms; Ashes and Diamonds was a true moment of maturation for the filmmaker.
 His use of long takes, deep focus, and expressionistic lighting borrows from numerous sources, both American and European, but it all coalesces into a style that is uniquely and fully Wajda’s.